Clinton Power + Associates

-Relationship counselling can lead to a stronger connection, more intimacy, and improved happiness in your relationship.
+Relationship counselling can lead to a stronger connection, more intimacy, effective communication and improved happiness in your relationship.

-Couples in long-term relationships indicate that relationship counselling gave them the help they needed to build a stronger and more secure relationship with their partner.
+Couples in long-term healthy relationships often indicate that relationship counselling gave them the help they needed to build a stronger and more secure relationship with their partner.

-Clinton Power is a marriage relationship counsellor who provides online relationship counselling in Perth and surrounding communities.
+Clinton Power is a marriage relationship counsellor who provides online relationship support services and counselling in Perth and surrounding communities.

 Clinton provides online relationship counselling services to clients in Perth, WA, using Zoom videoconferencing technology.

 Counselling can involve one partner or both.
-There are benefits to both counselling methods, but optimal results in the relationship are achieved when both partners attend couples counselling.
+There are benefits to both counselling methods in fulfilling relationships, but optimal results in the relationship are achieved when both partners attend couples counselling.